Covid-19 will worsen housing affordability, report warns

 “Even before the pandemic, housing affordability was worsening in Europe, with home purchase deposit requirements becoming increasingly challenging for low-income buyers, given prevailing house-price-to-income ratios,” Moody’s said.

-In Paris, it said the average home buyer needed around 23 times the average annual disposable income to purchase a 70 square metre property in 2019, compared with 11 times in Madrid.
+In Paris, it said the average home buyer needed about 23 times the average annual disposable income to purchase a 70sq m property in 2019, compared with 11 times in Madrid.

 As incomes decline amid the economic downturn in Europe and temporary government wage support schemes taper off, it warned that renting will become less affordable for many households.